The power of questions

 (Imagined) retrospect | Imagine you have already chosen the course of action – now tell me why you chose it? |

-Someone else’s point of view | How would he/she/your ally/your enemy/your father/your mother etc react? [or want you to react?] |
+Someone else’s point of view | How would he/she/your community etc react? [or want you to react?] |

 Other powerful questions examples